Spanish Doctorate

 For the oral examination, students must prepare a dissertation prospectus (approximately 12-15 pages).
 This narrative should:

-- Outline the central question towards the formulation of a solid thesis.
+- Outline the central question toward the formulation of a solid thesis.

 - Offer a theoretical framework and reflection on methodology.